 As part of the McKinney-Vento Education of Homeless Children and Youth Assistance Act, we provide all students (regardless of their home situation) access to the same educational opportunities and resources.
 We take our commitment to serve our community seriously and abide by all U.S. education laws.
 If you have questions about McKinney-Vento or would like assistance enrolling your student, please contact ALA Coastal directly.

 ALA Coastal equips every student with the tools of learning to think critically, reason effectively, and communicate persuasively through the rigors of a classical education.
 We do not discriminate based on race, ethnicity, background, socioeconomic status, or a student’s living situation.
 Our mission is to offer a safe, cohesive, and consistent environment and PreK-10 education for our enrolled students.

 What is the McKinney-Vento Homeless Act?

 The McKinney-Vento Education of Homeless Children and Youth Assistance Act (McKinney-Vento Homeless Act) ensures that all children have access to quality education and maintain their educational rights regardless of their nighttime residence or transition.
 Get additional information from for U.S. Department of Education Laws & Guidance webpage.

 What Defines Homelessness in North Carolina?

 Students who lack fixed, regular, or adequate nighttime residence are considered homeless.
-To learn more about how the McKinney-Vento Homeless Act can assist your family and receive available services, contact our specialist.
+To learn more about how the McKinney-Vento Homeless Act can assist your family and receive available services.

 - Students living in shared housing, a shelter, or transitional/emergency shelters